Phenomena (film): Filming

 The chimpanzee, Tanga, who had previously starred in Bingo Bongo, proved difficult to direct, as Argento wanted to avoid its performance seeming comical.
 During the film's climax, the hand wielding the straight razor hitting Daria Nicolodi was in fact Tanga's own, which managed to scar her despite the object being blunted.
-It then proceeded to attack Jennifer Connelly and bit off part of one of her fingers.
-Connelly stated on Late Night with Conan O'Brien that Tanga continued to act aggressively toward her from that point on, thus necessitating a body double for some scenes.
+It then proceeded to attack Connelly and bit off part of one of her fingers.
+In 2008, Connelly stated on Late Night with Conan O'Brien that Tanga continued to act aggressively toward her from that point on, thus necessitating a body double for some scenes.
 Further problems arose when Tanga escaped during an outdoor scene and did not return for three days until forest rangers attracted it with food.

-As with his previous slasher films, Argento's own gloved hands were used during murder scenes.
+As with his previous films, Argento's own gloved hands were used during murder scenes.

 Special effects

 For the swarming scenes, special effects artist Sergio Stivaletti superimposed slowed-down footage of coffee granules floating down a fish tank over the film shot.
 Stivaletti also created a mechanical firefly prop for close up shots, but it was rejected by Argento.

 For Frau Brückner's son, Stivaletti drew inspiration from photographs he saw of sufferers of Patau syndrome.
 In a 2015 interview, actor Davide Marotta, who played Brückner's son, recalled the lengthy process of making a mold of his head, and stated that his death scene involved being smeared in glucose before having 40 million insects released on him.